horvatha/varEC/README.rst

 varEC
 ==========

-This is the repository of the varEC tespape maker program.
-The program was written in 2002 or so, but it is now under heavy reconstruction, so just the part of the program is in the repository.
+This is the repository of the varEC testpaper maker program.
+The program was written in 2002 or earlier, but it is now under heavy reconstruction, so just a (growing) part of the program is in the repository.

-The part of the program in the repository is Python 3 compatible.
+The whole program is Python 3 compatible.
+Python 2 compatibility will be dropped.